What is Dupuytren’s Disease?

 The cause of Dupuytren’s contracture is unknown.
 It is a non-malignant condition and is usually painless.
 The condition often runs in families.
 The disease is more common in males than females.
 The condition was first described in Scandinavia.
 It is believed that the Vikings spread the disease throughout Northwestern Europe.
 As a result, it is almost exclusively seen in those of Northern European descent.

 The traditional treatment for Dupuytren’s Disease was surgical excision.
 However, secondary to the long recovery (up to 6 weeks) and risks of this extensive surgery such as nerve damage, scarring, and even digital loss, this is now reserved only for the most severe cases.
 More recently, a minimally invasive technique involving a single drug injection, called Xiaflex, into the cord can literally melt away the disease.
 This results in less pain and little to no recovery time.
 Most often, you won’t have to miss a single tee time, day on your bike, or day of hunting season.

-Why choose Dr. David Graham in Victor, NY to treat your Dupuytren’s Disease?
+Why choose Dr. David Graham to treat your Dupuytren’s Disease?